 Saline graduated from Charlotte Central High in 1944, served in the Army during WWII, then graduated from Clemson University in 1951.
 He was on his own for about a decade then in 1958, he practiced architecture as Helms and Saline with his grandfather, Marvin W. Helms, until the latter's death in 1960.
 He later partnered with Benjamin F. Sides as Saline and Sides.
 Saline retired in 1994 after 44 years as a Charlotte architect.
 According to his son Frank, Saline only designed two Modernist houses, shown below.

-1962 - The Marvin Saline Residence, 2119 Collingdale, Charlotte.
-Saline added a pool in the mid-60's which is no longer there.
-As of 2011 owned by Charles D. McNeil Trust.
+1962 - The Marvin Saline Residence, 2119 Collingdale Place, Charlotte NC.
+Saline added a pool in the mid-1960s which is no longer there.
+Sold to the Charles D. McNeil Trust.
 Sold in 2012 to Justin Lucas and Sarah Testa.